GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Good code is short, simple, and symmetrical - the challenge is figuring out how to get there.
+The most amazing achievement of the computer software industry is its continuing cancellation of the steady and staggering gains made by the computer hardware industry.

-~ Sean Parent
+~ Henry Petroski
 <pre>

 </pre>